CExA-project/cheat-sheet-for-kokkos/install.md

     -DCMAKE_CXX_FLAGS="-fp-model=precise"
 ```

-Last option is for math operators precision.
+The last option is required for math operators precision.

 #### NVIDIA H100 GPU with CUDA